smirarab/ASTRAL/astral-tutorial.md

 * *Quartet support* (`-t 1`): The local posterior probabilities are computed based on the percentage of quartets in gene trees that agree or disagree with a branch.
 If you want to know what percentage of quartets in your gene trees agree with a branch, use this option.
 We refer to this measure as the quartet support.
 * *Alternative posteriors* (`-t 4`): When this option is used, ASTRAL outputs three local posterior probabilities: one for the main topology, and one for each of the two alternatives (`RS|LO` and `RO|LS`, in that order).
 The posterior of the three topologies adds up to one.
 This is because of our locality assumption, which basically asserts that we assume the four groups around the branch (`L`, `R`, `S`, and  `O`) are each correct and therefore, the species tree has only three possible topologies.
 * *Full annotation* (`-t 2`): When you use this option, for each branch you a get a lot of different measurements:
-   * `q1`,`q2`,`q3`: these three values show quartet support (as defined in description of `-t 1`) for the main topology, the first alternative, and the second alternative, respectively.
+   * `q1`,`q2`,`q3`: these three values show quartet support (as defined in the description of `-t 1`) for the main topology, the first alternative, and the second alternative, respectively.
    * `f1`, `f2`, `f3`: these three values show the total number of quartet trees in all the gene trees that support the main topology, the first alternative, and the second alternative, respectively.
-   * `pp1`, `pp2`, `pp3`: these three show the local posterior probabilities (as defined in description of `-t 4`) for the main topology, the first alternative, and the second alternative, respectively.
+   * `pp1`, `pp2`, `pp3`: these three show the local posterior probabilities (as defined in the description of `-t 4`) for the main topology, the first alternative, and the second alternative, respectively.
    * `QC`: this shows the total number of quartets defined around each branch (this is what our paper calls `m`).
    * `EN`: this is the effective number of genes for the branch.
 If you don't have any missing data, this would be the number of branches in your tree.
-When there is missing data, some gene trees might have nothing to say abut a branch.
-Thus, the effective number of genes might be smaller than total number of genes.
+When there is missing data, some gene trees might have nothing to say about a branch.
+Thus, the effective number of genes might be smaller than the total number of genes.

 Run: